The Science of Thought. Using Thought for a More Humane World on December 14-15, 2024 in Thiruvananthapuram, India

 - Organization: Isa Viswa Prajnana Trust

-- Conference Tags: law and policy peacebuilding and development neuroscience anthropology academic education
+- Conference Tags: neuroscience anthropology academic education peacebuilding and development law and policy

 Dive into the fascinating intersection of thought and experience at the 14th annual online session of the Global Energy Parliament.
 The theme of "The Science of Thought: Using Thought for a More Humane World" is dedicated to advocating policy suggestions worldwide for fostering harmony and happiness.